-In the last few years, human growth hormone, which is referred to simply as HGH, has become increasing popular.
-More and more people are talking about powerful HGH injections and the wonders they supposedly work.
+In the last few years, human growth hormone, which is simply referred to as HGH, has become increasingly popular.
+More and more people are talking about powerful HGH injections and their wonders.
 Perhaps, you are contemplating trying the injections to enjoy the benefits you have been hearing others talk about.
 But before you do that, you should first go through the information provided in this piece to determine if you should take such a decision or just forget about it.

 What is HGH?

-HGH or GH is a hormone that helps to stimulate cell reproduction, regeneration and growth in animals, including humans.
+HGH or GH is a hormone that helps to stimulate cell reproduction, regeneration, and growth in animals, including humans.
 The hormone helps to control how the human body grows.
 Described as a type of mitogen, HGH is a single-chain polypeptide which comprises 191 amino acids.
-It is typically produced by the pituitary gland which can found at the base of the brain.
-Growth hormone produced naturally within the human body is sometimes referred to as somatotropin, while that which is generated through the use of recombinant DNA technology goes under the generic name of somatropin and is what we mostly refer to as HGH in this piece.
-The natural secretion of GH in the body is determined by several factors, including sex, age, diet and exercise.
+It is typically produced by the pituitary gland which can be found at the base of the brain.
+Growth hormone produced naturally within the human body is sometimes referred to as somatotropin, while that which is generated through the use of recombinant DNA technology goes under the generic name of somatropin and is what we mostly refer to as HGH.
+The natural secretion of GH in the body is determined by several factors, including sex, age, diet, and exercise.

 Uses of HGH

 HGH has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of a number of conditions.
-In children, HGH injections are recommended for the treatment of growth related issues.
-It is used to tackle growth hormone deficiency and short stature which may be the result of certain medical conditions.
-These medical conditions include Turner’s syndrome, a genetic disorder that affects a female child’s development, and Prader-Willi syndrome, a rare genetic disorder which is associated with constant hunger, poor muscle tone and low sex hormone levels.
+In children, HGH injections are recommended for the treatment of growth-related issues.
+It is used to tackle growth hormone deficiency and short stature which may be the result of certain medical conditions like Turner’s syndrome, a genetic disorder that affects a female child’s development, and Prader-Willi syndrome, a rare genetic disorder which is associated with constant hunger, poor muscle tone, and low sex hormone levels.
 HGH is also believed to be helpful in dealing with growth issues resulting from chronic kidney disease and being born small for gestational age.

 HGH injections, such as Norditropin, are also recommended for dealing with HGH deficiency in adults, although that is not a common occurrence.
-HGH deficiency in adults mostly occurs as a result of rare pituitary tumors or the treatment that may be recommended for them.
-The FDA has also approved the use of the hormone for treating short bowel syndrome, a disorder characterized by inability of the body to properly absorb nutrients as a result of a severe intestinal disease or removal of a sizeable portion of the small intestine.
-Furthermore, HGH is administered to adults for combating muscle-wasting disease that may result from HIV/AIDS.
+HGH deficiency in adults mostly occurs as a result of rare pituitary tumors or because of their treatment.
+The FDA has also approved the use of this hormone for treating short bowel syndrome, a disorder characterized by the inability of the body to properly absorb nutrients as a result of severe intestinal disease or removal of a sizeable portion of the small intestine.
+Furthermore, HGH is administered to adults for combating a muscle-wasting disease that may result from HIV/AIDS.